 While cleaning your RV, you’re more than encouraged to carefully examine it for nooks, cracks, damaged seals, and seams.
 What you want is to make sure there are no vulnerable areas where bugs can get into the vehicle.
 Once you’ve located a vulnerable area, you can seal it off using a lap sealant which is available at any camping or hardware store.
 You’ll also want to close all the RV windows, but keep in mind that opening the roof vents just a crack is quite recommended.
 It’s good to maintain proper air circulation inside an RV.

 Needless to say, a well-stored RV is a healthy RV, but what if you don’t have a garage?
 You can always look into other storage solutions, but that’s where most people struggle.
 Some choose to rent a storage space, the expenses of which can pile up.
 Others buy sheds, but unfortunately, they either end up paying too much for a space much larger than what they wanted or much smaller because of how standard the industry designs are.
 If your van requires a special shed, you might need to consider custom caravan sheds since the measurements and design can be altered based on your needs, wants, and budget.
-Your aim when building a shed should be to keep your RV safe against the elements and away from trees and tall weeds and grass in order to protect it from insects.
+Your aim when building a shed should be to keep your RV safe against the elements and away from trees, tall weeds, and grass in order to protect it from insects.

 LET IT SHINE